r-hub/blog/content/post/2020-03-03-packageRank/index.md

 F-statistic:  1435 on 3 and 195 DF,  p-value: < 2.2e-16
 ```

 The hope is that I at least get the signs right.
-That is, the signs of the coefficients in the fitted model ("Estimate" column in the table above) should match the effects described in the sections above: a negative sign for "popularity", implying that greater popularity is associated with lower bias; a positive sign for "versions", implying that a greater number of versions is associated with higher bias).
+That is, the signs of the coefficients in the fitted model (the "Estimate" column in the table above) should match the effects described above: 1) a negative sign for "popularity", implying that greater popularity is associated with lower bias, and 2) a positive sign for "versions", implying that a greater number of versions is associated with higher bias.
 For what it's worth, the coefficients and the model itself are statistically significant at conventional levels (large t-values and small p-scores for the former; large F-statistic with a small p-score for the latter).

 ******